 In the recent case of R (Pathan) v Secretary of State for the Home Department UKSC 41 the Supreme Court found the Home Office should have told Mr Pathan that his sponsor’s licence had been revoked and so his visa application made using a CoS issued by them was doomed to fail.

 Unfortunately the Judges in this case could not agree on exactly what should have happened to Mr Pathan.
 Four out of the five found it was unfair he had not been informed of the revocation before his application was refused.
 Two felt that by analogy with cases where students find their sponsor’s licence has been revoked, he should have been given 60 days to either find another sponsor and make a new application, or leave the UK.
 Meanwhile the other two simply said he should have been given “sufficient notice to do something about it”.
 Either way, the fact his employer no longer held a licence was a significant problem for Mr Pathan.

 We recommend that all sponsors check their licence summary in the sponsor management system and diarise the licence expiry date, together with an earlier reminder to apply for renewal.
 If you need assistance with your sponsor licence renewal, then please do contact a member of our Immigration Team.

 This article is from the November 2020 issue of Employment and Immigration Law Update, our monthly newsletter for HR professionals.
 To download the latest issue, please visit the newsletter section of our website.
-For more details regarding any of the matters covered in this update, please contact Janice Leggett in our Immigration Team.
+For more details regarding any of the matters covered in this update, please contact a member of our Immigration Team.